 Your project is not likely running exactly to plan.
 That is why it is called a plan!
 In order to get the project back on track, it is important to assess the status of the work, re-plan remaining tasks, and communicate the updates with the team.

-Using the Free SharePoint Project Management Template, there are three ways to track and re-plan your project.
+There are three ways to track and re-plan your project using SharePoint:

 - Re-plan the project.